Rent when you grow

 --containerDiskInGb 20

 Sagewai's Example 47 wraps this end-to-end: provision the pod, upload the Curator's JSONL, run the Unsloth fine-tune, download the LoRA, tear the pod down.
-Cleanup-on-failure is included so a stuck pod does not silently drain your budget.
+Cleanup-on-failure is included so a stuck pod doesn't silently drain your budget.

 Vast.ai is a marketplace where independent hosts list their GPUs.

-Around since 2018, the vastai Python CLI is mature, and every
+The vastai Python CLI is mature, and every host carries a

 Sagewai's Example 45

-wraps vastai for batch fine-tunes where price-per-hour matters
+wraps vastai for batch fine-tunes where cost-per-hour matters more

-more than provisioning latency.
-The example sets a budget cap and
+than provisioning latency.
+The example sets a budget cap and filters

-filters by reliability score so a flaky host does not eat your
+by reliability score so a flaky host doesn't consume your training

 vastai search offers \